shackett/shackett.github.io/_pages/academics.md

 My research focuses on understanding how genetic and environmental changes alter the complicated systems of metabolism and physiology.
 I try to model systems using data-driven approaches that break network-level behavior into simpler sub-questions.

-I am currently a postdoc with [John Storey](http://www.genomine.org/index.html) where I am creating interactive methods for exploring data.
+I am currently a postdoc with [John Storey](http://www.genomine.org/index.html) where I am working on machine learning oriented approaches to systems genetics and sports analytics.

 A summary of my education and research can be found on my [curriculum vitae]({{ site.url }}/figure/misc/shackett_CV.pdf)